codio-templates/hello-turtle-c-/.guides/content/Declaring-Variables-310a.md

 {Try it}(sh .guides/bg.sh g++ code/fundamentals/variabledecl.cpp -o code/fundamentals/variabledecl ./code/fundamentals/variabledecl 1)

 You will notice we are not printing anything - that is because no value has been assigned yet.
-Thus, the message *"Command was successfully executed"* appears when you click on the `TRY IT` button.
+Thus, the message `Command was successfully executed.` appears when you click on the `TRY IT` button.
 The declaration step only sets aside empty memory.

 |||challenge
 ## What happens if you: